Masmiseim36/nxpSDK/boards/evkmimxrt685/driver_examples/dmic/dmic_multi_channel/readme.txt

 Start play audio data

-2. During the DMIC start receive data, you can speak or play song nearby the dmic, then you can hear the multichannel audio data from the CS42888 audio board, AOUT0, AOUT2, AOUT4.
+2. During the DMIC start receive data, you can speak or play song nearby the dmic, then you can hear the multichannel audio data from the IMX-AUD-IO audio board.
+If you are using IMX-AUD-IO REVA, the audio will come out from AOUT0, AOUT2, AOUT4.
+If you are using IMX-AUD-IO REVB1, the audio will come out from AUDIO-OUT-C, AUDIO-OUT-RL, AUDIO-OUT-FL.